JaGeo/TutorialAtomate2Forcefields/_sources/intro.md

 # Welcome to a tutorial on atomate2 in connection with universal ML potentials

 This tutorial will illustrate some of the basic features of atomate2.
+This tutorial has been written by J. George and A. Naik from BAM.

 It is build based on workflows that can be executed with universal ML potentials such as [M3gnet](https://doi.org/10.1038/s43588-022-00349-3) and [CHGNet](https://doi.org/10.1038/s42256-023-00716-3).
 Please be aware that they are not very accurate for these tasks.